After 30-plus years, this Berkeley classic will close

 Eve’s Waterfront

 Owner Eve Malki told Nosh that she expects the restaurant to be closed for “about two weeks,” and asks that patrons keep an eye on its website for reopening information.
+Update Feb.
+27: Eve’s will be closed for the rest of 2023, a note on its website reads, as “the damage was extensive enough to have us closed for the foreseeable future, likely a year.”
 Eve’s Waterfront is at 15 Embarcadero West in Oakland.

+2/23/23 Longtime Saturn Cafe fans were rightfully intrigued when the famed vegetarian diner reopened for take-out and delivery inside the Adeline Food Hall in early 2022.
+The retro hangout known for comfort foods such as nachos, fries, milkshakes and tasty veg sandwiches was founded in Santa Cruz in 1979, and boasted popular locations in Berkeley near Cal and, later, Los Angeles.
+Both of those closed in recent years, along with the original location that sadly did not survive the pandemic.